The year was 1999 when you made a cup of tea while waiting for the dial-up.

-I spent much of my time playing games and learning how to operate the computer.
+Most of my time was spent playing games and learning how to use the computer.
 I could have stored my whole Pokémon card collection inside the base unit.
-The monitor took up half my desk.
+Half the desk was dedicated to the monitor.

 There wasn’t much to do without the internet, and, as I was five, I moved onto K'NEX.